-Tax policy is less of a factor in national competitiveness today than it was 10 to 15 years ago when economists pointed to the high income tax levels as a major impediment to the competitiveness of Swedish businesses.
-Today, Swedish tax levels are almost at par with those of its main competitors.
-In fact, taxation of business is comparatively low, which should increase its competitiveness in global markets.
+Tax policy is less of a factor in national competitiveness today than it was 10 to 15 years ago when economists pointed to the high-income tax levels as a major impediment to the competitiveness of Swedish businesses.
+The first budget of the red-green government, however, signals a return - however modest - to a philosophy of higher levels of taxation and public spending, rather than incentives, as the engine of the domestic economy.
+Swedish tax levels are still largely on par with those of its main competitors - in fact, taxation of business is low from a comparative perspective.